sportai/sportai_site/_posts/2025-3-16-Fantasy-Football-NFL-Jayden-Daniels-Biggest-Winners-NFL-Free-Agency-2025-Milton-Williams-Patriots-Maye-Caleb-Williams-Sam-Darnold-Vikings-Commander.md

 <span style="font-size:2em;">O</span>n Monday, March 10th, 2025, the NFL **legal tampering period began**, allowing organizations to speak with unrestricted free agents.
 Afterward, on Wednesday, the official free agency period began, along with a **new league year**.

-In a week, top-tier free agents were signed and massive trades happened for **elite players like Laremy Tunsil and DK Metcalf**.
-There are still more moves to come, but the impact of free agency has already been felt around the league.

 Many teams took this new offseason as a chance to **reload and improve their rosters and playoff chances**.
 Here are the **top franchises** that positioned themselves **for success** heading into the new season.

 ![A photograph of the Jayden Daniels Smiling](https://images2.minutemediacdn.com/image/upload/c_crop,w_5073,h_2853,x_253,y_93/c_fill,w_912,ar_16:9,f_auto,q_auto,g_auto/images/ImagnImages/mmsport/commander_country/01j99kszg514t26r9zr2.jpg)